Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Accommodation is a place on a ship where all crew members live.
 This place consists of offices, a salon, a gym, a recreation room, crew cabins, a hospital, a kitchen, shared spaces, laundry, a dining area, and a galley.

-Apart from this amenity, a freshwater system, garbage disposal system, refrigeration system, sewage treatment plant, and air conditioning are the major performing systems that are part of the accommodation place.
+Apart from this amenity, a freshwater system, garbage disposal system, refrigeration system, sewage treatment plant, and air conditioning are the major performing systems in the accommodation place.

 Funnel Deck